 Quickstart

-This quickstart assumes you want the new daemon-first Bitloops setup.
+This quickstart assumes you want the current daemon-first Bitloops setup.

 If you are coming from the old JSON and repo-local storage model, read the upgrade note.